Situated between West Palm Beach and Miami, Delray Beach is undoubtedly one of the most fun small towns in the USA.

 Feel Inspired by the Art Displayed at Avalon Gallery

 If you're searching for a holistic art excursion, look no further than Delray Beach's Avalon Gallery.

 This art gallery is home to artworks from over 120 artists hailing from the US and Canada.

 It celebrates diversity in art mediums, as well.

 Admire glassworks, ceramic art, and wall art displayed within the gallery.

 Other Things to Do Nearby

 Experience Green Cay Wetlands' Beauty

-Green Cay Wetlands is a seven miles drive from Boynton Beach.
-These 100 acres of wetland is a blissful place for all nature lovers and home to many of Florida's captivating wildlife.
+This 100-acre attraction is a blissful place for all nature lovers and is home to many of Florida's captivating wildlife.